Zuehlke/machines-code-people/github-contribution-guideline.md

 To get your article reviewed you have can simply send the URL of your forked repository to a reviewer.

-If you'd like to use the more advanced review features Github you can directly skip to the next chapter.
+If you'd like to use the review features of Github you can directly skip to the next chapter.

 ### Publish

 To get your article published you have to go through this review and publishing process:

 1. Open a pull request with your article to get it reviewed.

+   Look out for the "New Pull Request" button.
+The base fork is "Zuehlke/zuehlke-book" and the head fork is "{you}/zuehlke-book".

+   Use the issue number of your article prefixed with `#`in the pull request title

-2. Find some colleagues (at least one!) that will review your article and assign him to the Pull Request.
+2. Find some colleagues (at least one!) that will review your article and assign him to the pull request.

 3. As a reviewer you can use [GitHubs Review Feature](https://help.github.com/articles/about-pull-request-reviews/) to give feedback